deletedcu/angular-demo/lectures/03-observables-tdd-universal/04-angular-universal.md

 1) As we mentioned earlier, server-side rendering can improve site performance if used properly.

+>  Instead of taking a user's entire phone memory to load (which could take forever on an older phone), you can leverage server-side rendering.
+With client-side rendering, the phone would have to parse and run all of the JavaScript - while it'd be blazing fast on the newest devices, imagine doing that on an iPhone 5!
+Instead, we can parse the script on the server side and just return to the client the final results. _([This is a good blog article](http://openmymind.net/2012/5/30/Client-Side-vs-Server-Side-Rendering/) on the general differences between server-side and client-side rendering (not Angular specific), if you'd like to have more of a foundation before applying it to Angular Universal.)_

 2) Dynamic SPAs are detrimental for search engine optimization (SEO).

 > SEO is making sure that your website isn't on the very last page of a search engine like Google!
 If you have a website about skydiving, you want your website to be on the first page of search results when a user searches for "skydiving".